mongodb/specifications/source/enumerate-collections.rst

 MongoDB 4.0 also added an ``authorizedCollections`` boolean option to the ``listCollections`` command, which can be used to limit the command result to only include collections the user is authorized to use.
-Drivers MUST always specify ``authorizedCollections`` as true when they intend to access collection names from the ``listCollections`` command.
+Drivers MAY allow users to set the ``authorizedCollections`` option on the ``listCollectionNames`` method.

 Example return::